Jaked222/blockchain/README.md

 ## How to run
 Clone or download this repo, make sure you have nodejs and npm installed.

-Open a command line and type the command:
+Open a command line in the repo's directory and type the command:

 *node proof_of_work.js*